-- the student will no longer have the right to a post-hoc discussion of his exam work and a justification of the assessment by the examiner. - 2.
-The Examiner responsible for the assessment of a student's written exam is also responsible for ensuring that this work is stored for at least two years, following publication of the results, in the applicable chair's or department's administration.
-During this term the student has the right of inspection of his work as assessed. - 2a.
+- 2. The examiner responsible for the assessment of a student's written exam is also responsible for ensuring that this work is kept on file in the administration of the relevant chair or department for at least two years following publication of the results.
+The student has the right of inspection of his work during this term. - 2a.
 The School of MG adheres to a term of 2 years. - 3.
 The Examination Board may permit deviations from the provisions of paragraphs 1 and 2.